Buying an auction car is something I know a lot about and I would like to share some insight with visitors.

 The process can be intoxicating and overwhelming.
 The real opportunity to save thousands of dollars over retail is genuine and tangible.
 My function at the car auction was to perform frame inspections and prepare the individual vehicles for sale day.

 department was the certified mechanical reconditioning center for the facility.
 Local vendors handled all the cosmetic body repair services.

 We evaluated automobiles and sometimes boats to determine the overall condition.
 It's this condition that would determine how the house would auction the individual unit.
 The places I worked for divided the stock into three main categories.

-Green light meant the vehicle was in good condition and that no major system problems where detected.
-The auction company would warranty a green light automobile for 30 days and provide a refund to the buyer if major problems where discover after the sale.
+Green light meant we found the vehicle in good condition and that no major system problems were detected.
+The auction company would warranty a green light car for 30 days and provide a refund to the buyer if they discovered major problems after the sale.

-The red light vehicle was sold in "as is condition" with no warranties implied.
-The red light vehicles attracted auto mechanics looking to invest time and money into repairing them.
-The goal was to send it back through under a green light condition for top dollars.
+This designation attracted auto mechanics looking to invest time and money into repairing them.
+Although risky, the ultimate goal was to send the fixed up car back through the auction under a green light condition for top dollars.

 Bookmark or share this car auction page then explore all the links.

 Learn more about this subject and what its like to work in this field of the car business from one of my real life